jnhthomp/alpha-blog2/README.md

 ## TODO
 (Sorted by shorter to longer tasks)

+* Comment controller tests to add organization by method

 * edit 404 files for custom 404 pages? (public folder)

 * Add functionality for an admin to make another user an admin (superuser?)